eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 }
 ```

+We execute it with `-XX: CompileCommand=compileonly,Test::test` to only focus on the compilation of Test::test (as seen in part 1).
-We execute it with `XX:+CITime`, and `-XX:RepeatCompilation=1000` to artificially repeat each compilation 1000x, so that we get a more stable measurement of the compile times:
+We now additionlly use `-XX:+CITime`, and `-XX:RepeatCompilation=1000` to artificially repeat the compilation of Test::test 1000 times, so that we get a more stable measurement of the compile times:
 ```
 java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:+CITime -XX:RepeatCompilation=1000 Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true